DavidBuchanan314/kurl/README.md

 These APIs *should* offer everything we need to implement HTTPS "from scratch".

+In case it wasn't already obvious, the code I write here isn't going to be "secure" by any stretch of the imagination.
+My goal is simply to retrieve a URL, I don't care about confidentiality or integrity, and I will cut as many corners as I can.
+I'm only using HTTPS because it's 2024 and nobody serves HTTP anymore.

 ## Initial Prototyping

 I'd never used the ktls or kernel crypto APIs before, and they're not terribly well documented.
 Rather than diving in with a code-golfed C implementation, I started off with a "simple" proof-of-concept in Python, which you can see in `python_prototype/`.
 The goal here was to understand the APIs, figure out the main "business logic" requirements, and provide test/reference values for the inevitable debugging of the final version of the program.